DavidR86/Web-Game/README.md

 ### Building & Running
 Clone the repository, make sure to have npm and nodejs installed, go to the project directory and run `npm start`.
 Then go to `localhost:3000` on your browser.
 You need 2 players for the game to start.

+The game has an additional repository in the sf_server folder.
+This is a separate server where the stockfish.js chess engine runs.
+The main server can ask this other server for moves in order to play against the AI or simply to see what the recommended engine move is.
+Currently only the second feature is implemented.

 ### Left to implement:

 **General:**